gptix/gptix.github.io/lambdschool.md

 This completely aligns the interests of the student with the School.
 Lambda School is very energetic in preparing students to get hired in roles that will support repayment, through a job using skills the student has expressed strong interest in.

-I've only been taking the course for a few weeks (Data Science 10, "Go Laser Sharks!"), and am impressed.
+I've only been taking the course for a few weeks (Data Science 10, "*Go Laser Sharks!*"), and am impressed.